This image has an empty alt attribute; its file name is Andrew-Sonnekalb.jpeg

 In her free time, she enjoys reading, gardening, exploring other cultures, being in sunshine and water, and watching the Great British Bake Off.
 You can reach Elizabeth at [email protected]

-Ryan is the founder and race director of The Jog for Joy 5K: a fun run in support of mental health resources for teens and serves on the Substance Prevention Alliance of Needham as a community advocate.
+Ryan is the founder and race director of The Jog for Joy 5K: a fun run in support of mental health resources for teens, and he serves on the Substance Prevention Alliance of Needham as a community advocate.
 He loves being outdoors, making music, hosting friends for dinner, and spending quality time with his family.